rootrage/Bibites-Project/README.md

 # Usage

-Download and install the Bibite environment and text editor as described above.
+1. Download and install the Bibite environment and text editor as described above.
-Download a fresh Bibite from the Bibite environment.
+2. Download a fresh Bibite from the Bibite environment.
-Open the Bibite environment and create a new simulation.
+3. Open the Bibite environment and create a new simulation.
-Use the text editor to edit the Bibite neural networks as desired.
+4. Use the text editor to edit the Bibite neural networks as desired.
+This can include editing weights and values of specific traits.
+Adding new nodes and synapses, and observing the results that follow.
-Run the simulation and observe the Bibite behavior.
+5. Run the simulation and observe the Bibite behavior.
-Note and observe the behavior of the Bibite.
+6. Note and observe the behavior of the Bibite.
-Edit the Bibite's neurons again, and repeat steps 5-7 as desired.
+7. Edit the Bibite's neurons again, and repeat steps 5-7 as desired.

 # Examples: